Making English wines since 1991

 Here is the most important bit: growing superb grapes is crucial to making the best wines.
 If the grapes are less than perfect, the winemaker has to manipulate the wines to get the right balance and in the process, the character of the wine is lost.

 All the vines are cane pruned and grown to the Soil Association standards.
-Harvest starts in late September and continues to the end of October.
+Harvest starts in September and continues to mid-October.
 All the grapes are picked by hand (thanks to our wonderful picking team).

 Click on any of the pictures below to get specific info about each site.

 Grape Varieties: Ortega, Bacchus, Faber, Huxelrebe.
 Planted 1991 Soil: clay Aspect: South facing Altitude: 80m a.s.l.